emann615/Home-SOC-Lab/Ransomware-Detection-and-Response.md

     value: '/all'
 ```
 - This rule will trigger for any command that include the values “vssadmin”, “delete”, “shadows” and “/all”.
-- When I ran the ransomware executable again, I could see that the rule was triggered in Lima Charlie and the attack was stopped.
+- When I ran the ransomware executable again, I could see that the **vss_deletion_kill_it** rule was triggered in Lima Charlie and the attack was stopped.

 <img src="https://github.com/emann615/SOC-Lab/assets/117882385/e8dee409-7336-4673-8a9d-f104b06b38c3" height="100%" width="100%"/>
 </br>